-- Span limitations of the temperature measuring instrumentation system. - Ambient temperature influences. - Rate at which temperature varies as a function of flow rate.
+- Span limitations of the temperature measuring instrumentation system. - Ambient temperature influences. - Rate at which temperature can drop at maximum of flow rate.

-9.2.3 LTPS for High Thermal Ballast Vaporisers (HTB)
+9.2.3 LTPS

 "Slow" responding LTPS controls, appropriately matched to the vaporiser's discharge temperature decay characteristics, considering all foreseeable malfunctions, are acceptable for such applications.

 The distance between the LTPS sensor and the shut-off device shall be defined using the response time of the LTPS instrumentation, and fluid velocity.